ripankadakia/Brick-Timer/replit.md

 ## Overview

 This is a mobile-optimized interval timer application designed for tracking workout segments and analyzing fitness progress.
-Built as a full-stack web application, it allows users to create custom interval timers, track workout sessions in real-time, view workout history, and analyze performance metrics.
+Built as a full-stack web application with multi-user authentication, it allows users to create custom interval timers, track workout sessions in real-time, view workout history, and analyze performance metrics.
+Each user has their own private workout data.
 The app follows Apple Human Interface Guidelines for clarity and precision in a utility-focused fitness context.

 ## User Preferences